What is Dry Granulation?

 Roll compactors are used to granulate challenging and poor-flowing materials that are characterized as being moisture and/or heat-sensitive, having a low bulk density, an unfavorable particle size distribution or poor compressibility.
 The roll compaction process generates granules of equal hardness/size and narrows the particle distribution curve.
 Today’s manufacturers can ensure consistent tablets out of the tablet press by adopting roll compaction as their means of powder granulation.
 Tablets will have uniform dosage, weight, robustness, desired dissolution rates and ultimately, the best possible efficacy and bioavailability.

-The Fitzpatrick Company originated in 1937 with the development of the Fitzmill™ and in the 1950’s, revolutionized the Pharmaceutical Industry with the introduction of the Chilsonator, a dry granulation / roller compactor technology.
+The Fitzpatrick Company originated in 1937 with the development of the Fitzmill™ and in the 1950’s, revolutionized the Pharmaceutical Industry with the introduction of the Chilsonator, a dry granulation/roller compactor technology.
 The culmination of decades of experience with the dry granulation process resulted in the launch of the CCS Series of Contained Compaction Systems.
-Manufacturers identify Fitzpatrick as a world leader in roll compaction equipment for dry granulation, having demonstrated an ability to achieve the most uniform compact and ribbon.
+Manufacturers identify Fitzpatrick as a world leader in roll compaction equipment for dry granulation and Pharmaceutical manufacturing, having demonstrated an ability to achieve the most uniform compact and ribbon.

 The CCS Series of Roller Compactors